bloomberg/blazingmq/docs/docs/architecture/network_topology.md

 on message latency.
 Since a message has to travel through several hops, additional latency is unavoidable.
 In most set ups, BlazingMQ provides an end to end median latency in single digit milliseconds.
-Ultimately, it comes down to carrying out end to end bench-marking in a production-like setup, reviewing the latency and bandwidth numbers, and then adjusting number of consumers or number of levels in the tree.
+Ultimately, it comes down to carrying out end to end benchmarking in a production-like setup, reviewing the latency and bandwidth numbers, and then adjusting number of consumers or number of levels in the tree.